weaveworks/weave/site/features.md

 ###<a name="security"></a>Security

-In keeping with our ease-of-use philosophy, the cryptography in Weave is intended to satisfy a particular user requirement: strong, out-of-the-box security without a complex setup or the need to wade your way through the configuration of cipher suite negotiation, certificate generation or any of the other things needed to properly secure an IPsec or TLS installation.
+In keeping with our ease-of-use philosophy, the cryptography in Weave Net is intended to satisfy a particular user requirement: strong, out-of-the-box security without a complex setup or the need to wade your way through the configuration of cipher suite negotiation, certificate generation or any of the other things needed to properly secure an IPsec or TLS installation.

-Weave communicates via TCP and UDP on a well-known port, so you can adapt whatever is appropriate to your requirements - for example an IPsec VPN for inter-DC traffic, or VPC/private network inside a data-center.
+Weave Net communicates via TCP and UDP on a well-known port, so you can adapt whatever is appropriate to your requirements - for example an IPsec VPN for inter-DC traffic, or VPC/private network inside a data-center.